 Notes

-• Cook’s Tip: Do not skip soaking the potato wedges in hot water, this helps get rid of the starch so that they potatoes don’t stick to the pan.
-Still, lightly oil your pan for extra measure.
+• Cook’s Tip: Do not skip soaking the potato wedges in hot water; this helps remove the starch so the potatoes don’t stick to the pan.
+Lightly oil your pan as well.

 • Cook’s Tip: If you like your oven fries spicy, coat them with a bit more cayenne pepper before baking.

-• Storage: leftovers can be stored in the fridge in a tight-lid container for 3 to 4 days.
-You can warm them up in a medium-heated oven or enjoy them at room temperature.
+• Storage: Leftovers can be stored in the fridge in a tight-lid container for 3 to 4 days.
+You can warm them up in a medium-heated oven, air fryer or enjoy them at room temperature.

 Nutrition